 offering up his own; two lads who see a bit of eac other throughout their school lives are transformed into best friends; and a private admission between just the two of them is turned into a public lauding at a well-attended event.
 Whoever effected these changes must have thought they made for a better story in much the same way a fisherman looks to magnify his battle with Nature by claiming the fish was bigger, more feisty, and infinitely more crafty than any previously encountered.

 The tale is best viewed as a parable meant to encourage acts of compassion by pointing out the consequences of actions and inactions through the power of example.
 "Had this boy not been moved to lend a hand," says the story, "this other lad would have died."

-In case the knowledge that a good deed has been performed wouldn't seen as reward enough all on its own, this particular Internet moral lesson concludes with the one boy's act becoming the subject of the other's valedictorian speech, thereby ensuring everyone (classmates, teachers, parents, and the community at large) are moved to praise him for it.
-In this tale, the warming knowledge that he'd performed a good work (even if he didn't appreciate how key a role he'd played in someone else's life at the time) comes in a distant second to the public admiration rained down upon him.
-Implicit in the parable is the suggestion that you too could become a much-praised hometown hero, the object of adulation, if you were to engage in good works.
+In case the knowledge that one has performed a good deed wouldn't be seen as reward enough all on its own, this particular Internet moral lesson concludes with the one boy's act becoming the subject of the other's valedictorian speech, thereby ensuring everyone (classmates, teachers, parents, and the community at large) are moved to praise him for it.
+In this version of the tale, the warming knowledge that he'd performed a good work (even if he didn't appreciate how key a role he'd played in someone else's life at the time) comes in a distant second to the public admiration rained down upon him.
+Implicit in the revised form of the parable is the suggestion that you too could become a much-praised hometown hero, the object of adulation, if you were to engage in good works.

 6 March 2014